Kearns

 The level of residential development activity in Kearns is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates Kearns has received approximately 9 dwelling approvals per year over the past five financial years, totalling an estimated 47 homes.
-As of FY26, 7 approvals have been recorded.
-The area's population decline suggests new supply is meeting demand, offering buyers good choice.
-Average construction value for new properties is $449,000, slightly above the regional average, indicating a focus on quality developments.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Kearns has received around 9 dwelling approvals per year over the past 5 financial years, totalling an estimated 47 homes.
+As of FY26, 9 approvals have been recorded.
+This suggests new supply is likely keeping up with demand in the area, which has experienced population decline, offering good choice to buyers.
+The average value of new properties constructed is $449,000, slightly above the regional average, indicating a focus on quality developments.

-This financial year has seen $177,000 in commercial approvals, suggesting minimal commercial development activity.
-Compared to Greater Sydney, Kearns records roughly half the building activity per person and ranks at the 37th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-This reflects the area's maturity and possible planning constraints.
-New development consists of 83.0% detached houses and 17.0% attached dwellings, maintaining Kearns' traditional suburban character focused on family homes.
+In FY26, $177,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
+When compared to Greater Sydney, Kearns records roughly half the building activity per person and places among the 37th percentile of areas assessed nationally.
+This results in relatively constrained buyer choice, supporting interest in existing dwellings.
+This is below average nationally, reflecting the area's maturity and possible planning constraints.

-The location has approximately 449 people per dwelling approval, indicating an established area.
-According to AreaSearch's latest quarterly estimate, Kearns is projected to add 137 residents by 2041.
+New development in Kearns consists of 83.0% detached houses and 17.0% attached dwellings, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
+The location has approximately 447 people per dwelling approval, reflecting an established area.
+Future projections show Kearns adding 86 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development